Teri H. Sklar

-Teri Sklar has mediated a wide variety of disputes, including employment, wrongful termination, wage and hour, elder disputes (elder abuse, elder care, adult family disputes), probate, personal injury, real estate, landlord/tenant, civil rights, business, disability rights, discrimination, education, attorney-client fees, restraining orders, family disputes, victim-offender, complaints against police officers, and neighbor disputes.
-Teri Sklar is a panelist with the US District Court, Northern District of California; California Court of Appeal, First & Third Appellate Districts; Mediation Services, Early Settlement Program and Attorney-Client Fee Dispute Arbitration Panel of the Bar Association of San Francisco; Integrative Mediation Bay Area; San Francisco Superior Court's Civil Mediation Panel & Pre-Arbitration Panel; San Mateo Multi-Option ADR Project; Panel of Court Mediators for the Alameda Court ADR Program; San Francisco Community Boards; Office of Citizen Complaints; Peninsula Conflict Resolution Center; and San Mateo Juvenile Delinquency Mediation Program.
+Teri Sklar has mediated a wide variety of disputes, including employment, wrongful termination, wage and hour, elder disputes (elder abuse, elder care, inheritance disputes, adult family disputes), probate, personal injury, real estate, landlord/tenant, civil rights, business, disability rights, discrimination, education, attorney-client fees, restraining orders, family disputes, victim-offender, complaints against police officers, and neighbor disputes.
+Teri Sklar is a panelist with the US District Court, Northern District of California; California Court of Appeal, Third Appellate District; Mediation Services and Attorney-Client Fee Dispute Arbitration Panel of the Bar Association of San Francisco; Integrative Mediation Bay Area; San Francisco Superior Court's Civil Mediation Panel; San Mateo Multi-Option ADR Project; Panel of Court Mediators for the Alameda Court ADR Program; San Francisco Community Boards; Office of Citizen Complaints; Peninsula Conflict Resolution Center; and San Mateo Juvenile Delinquency Mediation Program.

 A.B.
 Psychology; Stanford University; 1975.
 J.D.
 UC Berkeley (Boalt Hall); 1978.